Content

 Company Reviews

 You probably have at least one credit card and one debit card in your wallet.
 The convenience and protection they offer are hard to beat, but they have important differences that could substantially affect your pocketbook.
 Here’s how to decide which one to use to meet your spending needs.
 Both can make it easy and convenient to make purchases in stores or online, with one key difference.
 Debit cards allow you to spend money by drawing on funds you have deposited at the bank.
-Credit cards allow you to borrow money from the card issuer up to a certain limit in order to purchase items or withdraw cash. when to use a debit vs credit card Double-entry accounting allows for a much more complete picture of your business than single-entry accounting does.
+Credit cards allow you to borrow money from the card issuer up to a certain limit in order to purchase items or withdraw cash.
+Double-entry accounting allows for a much more complete picture of your business than single-entry accounting does.
 Single-entry is only a simplistic picture of a single transaction, intended to only show yearly net income.
 Double-entry, on the other hand, allows you to see how complex transactions are balanced across many different facets of your business, such as inventory, depreciation, sales, expenses etc. Liability accounts make up what the company owes to various creditors.

 Accounting Topics